To many are returned

 Use a recording device and take names.
 If you manage to get authorities attention or you manage to get to the correct embassy.
 They will directly deny any involvement.
 A Saudi woman I spoke to that traveled with permission, but was still chased by the embassy.
 Say attention from Saudi embassy ceased, when she got to the the correct embassy.
 That is no guarantee they will let up the hunt.
 They are willing to lie about everything to anyone, so if you have recordings you can prove it and gain the trust.

 Remember you are not the first or the last refugee from Saudi and all forms of documentation is helping the next ones escape.
 Maybe you get sent back and get to escape another day.
 Think ahead.
 If the people who assisted in your right violations the first time is in bars or fired, the likelihood someone else or you on your second run will be stopped is decreased.
-Also if airport personell gets the pressure of a human trafficking lawsuit once, they will likely cooperate the second time.
+Also if airport personnel gets the pressure of a human trafficking lawsuit once, they will likely cooperate the second time.

 Ways of gathering evidence:

 Safest should be used during the entire escape.
-Primitive recording device not connected to the internet.
+Primitive recording device not connected to the Internet.
 It can be a mp3 player without headset, set on record and hidden in a pocket.
 This can be marked with an address for it to be delivered if lost.
 The address should be someone you trust.
 You can drop this if you are sent back or give it to some civilians on the airport if you can.
-If it is cheap and promises a reward it is more likely to be sent.
+If it is cheap and promises a reward, it is more likely to be sent.
 Maybe even already having a stamp on it.

 Live stream, this is one of the most powerful tools.
 It is impossible to delete it and if captured abroad.
 You can live stream video or sound if the situation gets bad.
 You can also set up a live stream to a person you trust in case.
 This stream can then be published by the person watching if things get out of hand.
 And clips can be made from it proving what is going on.